Release Date: October 16, 2012

 2. (+) World-building - The world was one of the most original ones I've read, and it definitely drives the story.
 Taking weaving, and making it into a power; creating a misogynous Mad Men like society where women can either be secretaries or Spinsters but regardless are beneath men, forced to make themselves up, to stay pure for a double standard that steals their control...
 Details of each are delved into deeply.
 The world unravels slowly--you're taken along with Adelice as she explores the new dynamic of her world.
 If you like detailed world-building and imagining where you'd fit in the society, this book is for you.
 What I took issue with was some of the sci-fi parts, particularly the way the Guild assumes control; that irked me as a neuroscientist and was also something that I had seen in other books.

 5. (+) Functional Dystopia - By which I mean that the protagonist already knows from the start that there is something wrong with her world ... and you get to be there with Adelice as she shows exactly what is going wrong, and what elements are going to be fixed later.
+Sometimes I've found dystopian novels to be frustrating because it takes the hero(ine) way too long to realize the society is terrible.
+(That, and what makes that society remotely attractive?
+You have to have a plausible explanation there too, and I'll get to that about this book in just a bit.)

 6. (+/-) Hints of Rebellion - I liked the hints of rebellion and knowing where the sequel would go, but I thought the former was frustrating.
-One of the characters says women were easier to control, and that's why this all happened / how the Guild assumed control etc. Though it doesn't really feel like the author or the MC encourage the misogyny, I still don't like this explanation.
+One of the characters says women were easier to control, and that's why this all happened / how the Guild assumed control etc. Though it doesn't really feel like the author or the MC encourage such misogyny, I still don't like this explanation.
 It just feels incomplete to say that when war arose, men took power over women, who do a lot of the work and who really should've risen up long ago.

 7. (+) Antagonist - I liked how every character who was an antagonist was one who had a very clear reason for being so.
 It made them feel real.
 In general the character complexity in this book was impressive because I got the sense that each person was following his/her own motivations, and I wasn't sure what would happen next, what they would choose to do.